- Organizing & Decluttering

 - Would it be better to donate it?

 If keeping the magazines isn't important to you, I suggest donating them.
 There are places that use magazines for art classes and school research projects.
 Some clinics and offices with waiting rooms will also take them.
 Make a call to your local community center, they take them too.
-Please consider taking magazines to places where they are needed.
-Butchers twine is an easy way to tie the magazine pile together.
+Please consider taking magazines to places where they are needed. is an easy way to tie the magazine pile together.
+It's easy to use and has multiple uses in the home.
 Tie it like you would ribbon on a present.
 This makes the perfect handle to carry it with.
 Load magazines without special effort, just load them when you are already hauling away your recycle load.
+Butchers twine

 Do this, if you aren't ready to let go of the magazines and paper items for creative motivation: